What to Say When You Feel Stuck in English – 3 Simple Strategies

 In the video lesson, I shared with you:

-Three strategies native speakers use when they lose a word, get stuck while speaking or don’t know what to say.
+Three strategies to use when you lose a word, get stuck while speaking or don’t know what to say.

 One of the most common challenges is to lose a word or to forget an expression while speaking.
 This happens SO often to native speakers that we have many different ways to deal with it.